 The great thing about Twitter is that there is a lot of designers (and it's also the reasons that Twitter isn't that great sometimes, right?).
 However, a few days ago, this tweet appeared in my feed:

 🧶Design System Twitter: how are you creating, maintaining your icons?
 If it’s one person, are they in-house or outsourced?
 If it’s a shared task across all teams, how does this work?
 Is it something else!?
 Tell me everything!
-RT pls 🙌🏻🙋🏼♀️— Alex ✨ (@skougs) June 14, 2019
+RT pls 🙌🏻🙋🏼♀️— Alex ✨ Clarity Conf coming up (@skougs) June 14, 2019

 There is a lot of nice tips and ideas in the replies, but I picked one that inspired me the most, it would be this one from Mark: